w3c/testtwf-website/github101.md

-_Note: Here,_ `origin` _refers to remote repo from which you cloned (downloaded) the files after you forked, referred to as repo-name.git in the previous example; _`submissions/yourusername` _refers to the name of your local branch that you want to push._
+_Note: Here,_ `origin` _refers to remote repo from which you cloned (downloaded) the files after you forked, referred to as repo-name.git in the previous example;_ `submissions/yourusername` _refers to the name of your local branch that you want to push_.

 2. Now you can send a message that you have changes or additions you'd like to be reviewed and merged into the main (original) test repository.
 You do